1. What Kliofem® is and what it is used for

 - Uterine fibroid (benign tumour), aggravation, occurrence or recurrence

 - Swelling of arms and legs (peripheral oedema)

 - Weight increase.

-May affect up to 1 in 100 women
+Uncommon side effects (may affect up to 1 in 100 people)

 - Inflammation of a vein (superficial thrombophlebitis)